ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-smooth-refraction-approximation-layered-model.md

 ---
 layout: post
-title: "Chapter 2: Smooth Refraction Approximation Layered Model (SRAL)"
+title: "Rendering Layered Materials: Smooth Refraction Approximation Layered Model (SRAL)"
 comments: true
 ---

-This is a chapter of the the blog post [A Journey to the World of Layered Surface Materials](a-journey-to-the-world-of-layered-surface-materials.html).
+This is a chapter of the blog post series [Rendering Layered Materials](rendering-layered-materials.html).

 Here I present my approach to the layered surface material as an alternative to the [layered model](https://www.cg.tuwien.ac.at/research/publications/2007/weidlich_2007_almfs/) by Andrea Weidlich and Alexander Wilkie from 2007 (which I refer to as *the original model or* the WWL model).

 *This chapter contains: an overall explanation of my model (philosophy, differences from WWL, ...), its evaluation and sampling and an analysis of the model behaviour...*